Siteimprove/alfa/README.md

 On their own, each of these packages do very little, but when put together they provide a full suite of tools for performing accessibility comformance testing across all stages of the content development and publication workflow.
 If you are looking for an easy way to started using Alfa, check out the section on [integrations](#integrations); we might already have a ready-made solution for you!

 At a high level, Alfa consumes implementations of rules specified in the [Accessibility Conformance Testing (ACT) Rules Format](https://www.w3.org/TR/act-rules-format/) and produces audit results in the [Evaluation and Report Language (EARL) Schema](https://www.w3.org/TR/EARL10-Schema/) encoded as [JSON-LD](https://www.w3.org/TR/json-ld/).

+### Examples

+A list of curated examples of usage can be found in the [Alfa examples](https://github.com/Siteimprove/alfa-examples) repository.

+Here is an overview of some basic Alfa usage.
+Please note that these are TypeScript snippets that needs to be built into JavaScript code before being run.

-More often than not, your only interaction with Alfa will look similar to this:
+Your first interaction with Alfa will likely be similar to this:

 ```ts
 import { Audit, Rule } from "@siteimprove/alfa-act";